nwheeler/terebinth/README.md

 This package (Joomla!
 3.x Extension) seeks to support Varnish a little better when used as a reverse caching proxy server in front of Joomla!

+If you are looking for the Joomla!
+2.5 version, check out the "joomla-2.5" branch.

 Purpose
 ==============